Vauxhall Cavalier: Mark III (1988–1995)

 In place of the Mark II Cavalier's angular exterior was a more rounded appearance, reflecting the change in styling tastes throughout Europe at this time.
 There was also a new economical 1.4 L petrol engine.
 The biggest changes to the range were the addition of 2.0-litre, sixteen-valve engines, better known as the "red top" or XE.
 This was fitted to the GSi 2000 and later SRis.
 Also made available was a four-wheel drive system, fitted to a 2.0i model (8 valve SRi spec) and on a version of the GSi 2000.

-There were two diesels available: a 1.7 L, 60 hp from launch, and an 82 hp 1.7-liter Isuzu-engined lightly blown turbodiesel from 1992.
-The early SRis were fitted with the 2.0-liter eight-valve engine from the previous Cavalier model, which produced 130 hp without a catalytic converter.
+There were two diesels available: a 1.7 L, 60 hp from launch, and an 82 hp 1.7-litre Isuzu-engined lightly blown turbodiesel from 1992.
+The early SRis were fitted with the 2.0-litre eight-valve engine from the previous Cavalier model, which produced 130 hp without a catalytic converter.

 Despite the lack of an estate body style, the Cavalier topped the large medium family car sales charts in Britain in 1990, narrowly outselling the Ford Sierra, while Rover was beginning to phase out its Montego in favour of the new Rover 400 Series and later the more upmarket 600 Series.
 Other strong contenders in this sector included the long-running Citroën BX and Peugeot's highly regarded 405.

 Having first outsold the Sierra in Britain in 1990, it was Britain's second best selling car behind the Ford Escort in 1992.
 It did not lose top spot in its sector until it was overtaken by the Sierra's successor, the Mondeo, in 1994.

-The Calibra, launched in 1989, was well received, notably for its sporty although cramped interior (largely based on the interior of the Cavalier) and its streamlined styling which in turn enabled the Calibra to have the lowest drag coefficient of the period at 0.26 for the 8v model (0.29 for the rest) - a record it held for the next 10 years.
+The Calibra, launched in 1989, was well received, notably for its sporty although cramped interior (largely based on the interior of the Cavalier) and its streamlined styling which in turn enabled the Calibra to have the lowest drag coefficient of the period at 0.26 for the 8v model (0.29 for the rest) — a record it held for the next 10 years.

 A few variants were made: the 2.0 litre eight valve, 2.0 L sixteen valve (the same engine found in the proven Cavalier GSi 2000), the turbo version (again, the same engine used in the very successful Cavalier Turbo), the 2.5 L V6 (with a top speed of around 145 mph) and finally the 2.0 L 16-valve "Ecotec".